aryan-sinhala349/ds-220-project-2/README.md

     game_data = json.loads(set_json[0])

     # For each game in the set
-    for game in set:
+    for game in game_data:
-        # Get teh reported winner and loser characters
+        # Get the reported winner and loser characters
         winner_char = character_name_dict[game["winner_char"]]
         loser_char = character_name_dict[game["loser_char"]]